alemrbn/mini-workout-app/readme.md

 ## License

-This project is licensed under the Creative Commons Attribution–NonCommercial 4.0 International License (CC BY-NC 4.0).
+This project is licensed under the MIT License.